MariaSahakyan/dementianet-whisper-xai/README.md

 # DementiaNet Whisper XAI

-This project applies **OpenAI Whisper** to the [DementiaNet dataset](https://github.com/shreyasgite/dementianet), which contains speech recordings of people with and without dementia.
+This repository contains a Colab notebook for analyzing the [DementiaNet dataset](https://github.com/shreyasgite/dementianet) dataset, which consists of speech recordings of people with and without dementia.

-We use **Explainable AI (XAI) methods** to interpret model predictions and explore linguistic and acoustic markers relevant to dementia detection.
+The project applies automatic speech recognition (ASR) using **Faster-Whisper** to generate transcriptions.
+Extracted linguistic and acoustic features are used in a classification pipeline.
+To ensure interpretability, we implement a custom local explanation method (inspired by [LIME](https://arxiv.org/pdf/1602.04938)) that highlights which features most strongly influenced predictions for each individual recording.
 ---

 ## Project Description